 After previously hosting festivals in Melbourne, Adelaide, Darwin, Sydney, Perth and Brisbane, this summer the Transitions Film Festival presents its first-ever virtual program, available online nationwide.

-Transitions Film Festival shares real, inspiring stories, offers solutions to society’s greatest challenges and showcases local heroes and changemakers who are building a better world.
+Transitions Film Festival shares real inspiring stories, offers solutions to society’s greatest challenges and showcases local heroes and change-makers who are building a better world.

 In response to last year’s devastating bushfires, the climate crisis is a central theme of this year’s program.
 Borealis explores the threats and solutions to managing the enchanting Boreal forests of Canada, Megafires highlights the cutting-edge solutions to this alarming new genre of threat facing humanity, and Where There Once Was Water takes us into the heart of the Navajo Nation and asks us to reimagine our relationship with our most sacred element.

-Activism is celebrated in Citizen Nobel, which follows the journey of the quirkily charming Nobel Prize-winning scientist Jacques Dubochet as he uses his fame as a tool to protect our collective future; Barefoot, which travels with viral sensation Mark Baumer who walked barefoot across America for 100 days to bring attention to climate change; and Youth On Strike! which gets up close and personal with Australia’s leading youth climate organisers as they prepare for the biggest student action in history.
+Activism is celebrated in Citizen Nobel, which follows the journey of the quirkily charming Nobel Prize-winning scientist Jacques Dubochet as he uses his fame as a tool to protect our collective future, Barefoot, which travels with viral sensation Mark Baumer who walked barefoot across America for 100 days to bring attention to climate change and Youth On Strike, which gets up close and personal with Australia’s leading youth climate organisers as they prepare for the biggest student action in history.

-New ways of imagining politics and the economy are highlighted in Inherent Good, which champions the benefits of universal basic income as a panacea to society’s ills, and Birddog Nation, which celebrates the power of inspired women to create massive political and social change.
+New ways of imagining politics and the economy are highlighted in Inherent Good, which champions the benefits of ‘Universal Basic Income’ as a panacea to society’s ills, and Birddog Nation, which celebrates the power of inspired women to create massive political and social change.

-In a year of deep pause and great resets, the Transitions Film Festival celebrates the things we love and inspires us to fight for the future we want.
+In a year of deep pause and great resets, Transitions Film Festival celebrates the things we love and inspires us to fight for the future we want.

+The full online program will be available between February 26th and March 15th.
 To learn more or purchase tickets, head to the Transitions Film Festival website.